-- Off-campus trips which involve students, faculty, and staff must be approved by the appropriate dean. - An official Student Travel Request Form for such trips must be filed with the Office of the Dean of Student Services at least one month prior to the scheduled trip. - Off-campus trips are to be made in the company of appropriate and approved chaperones. - Students must sign a Medical Release Form and a Hold Harmless Agreement in order to participate in such trips. - Each signed Medical Release Form and a Hold Harmless Agreement must be filed with the Office of the Dean of Student Services prior to the travel.
+- Off-campus trips that involve students, faculty, and staff must be approved by the appropriate dean. - An official Student Travel Request Form for such trips must be filed with the Office of the Dean of Student Services at least two weeks prior to the scheduled trip. - Off-campus trips are to be made in the company of appropriate and approved chaperones. - Students must sign both a Medical Release Form and Hold Harmless Agreement in order to participate in such trips. - Each signed Medical Release Form and Hold Harmless Agreement must be filed with the Office of Student Engagement prior to travel.